REPORT FOR THE PERIOD FROM 1 JANUARY 2017 TO 31 DECEMBER 2017

 The AC was satisfied with the valuation process, the methodologies used and the valuation for investment properties as adopted and disclosed in the financial statements.

-The AC was satisfied with the accounting and disclosures in the financial statements for the Group’s investments in REITs.
+The AC was satisfied with the appropriateness of accounting and disclosures in the financial statements for the Group's investments in REITs.

 Changes to the accounting standards and accounting issues which have a direct impact on the financial statements were reported to and discussed with the AC at its meetings.
 Directors are also invited to attend relevant seminars on changes to accounting standards and issues by leading accounting firms.